 If you stand by the steps, you are right on top of the Metropolitan Line.

-The once posh area slowly descended into squalor, and the houses chopped up into tenement flats.
-In the 1970s, the entire Square was bought by Islington Council, and renovated as rather fine council flats.
+The once posh area slowly descended into squalor, and the houses were chopped up into tenement flats.
+In the 1970s, the entire Square was bought by Islington Council and renovated as rather fine council flats.

 The steps in Granville Place were also the model for Riceyman Steps in the book of that name by Arnold Bennett.
 A small plaque to mark that bit of modest heritage is on the Travelodge building that now somewhat despoils the area.